vboussange/PhDthesis/draft/conclusion.md

 ## Perspectives

-- **Methods presented in \cref{chap2,chap4} could be further developed and extended, to leverage forward modelling.**
+- **Methods presented in \cref{chapii,chapiv} could be further developed and extended, to leverage forward modelling.**
   - **refinement of mini-batch technique**
     - the mini-batch inference method is relevant beyond variational methods could be extended to a fully bayesian setting
       - but the problem of computational cost matters